 Education—You must keep their compelling “why” for purchasing alive.

 People buy on impulse based on reasoning at that moment.
 They buy into the product’s story.
 This story must be told and retold in fresh ways to keep a customer loyal to a product.
 Even the most devoted product evangelists can be lured away by a product that promises the same results but is less expensive or more potent.

-- Trust - You must be someone the customers can trust on being there when the they need you.
+Trust—You must be someone the customers can trust to be there when the they need you.

 To build customer loyalty, you must become a valued resource for customers.
 When you become their personal consultant by having the answers they need and by keeping your promises, your counsel becomes well worth the few dollars they pay out for product.

 Affirmation/Appreciation—You must ensure the customer that you value their relationship.

 You must make sure they understand that the value is not related to profits.
 We all have the basic drive to have our needs fulfilled, but we also have a basic drive to be needed.

 Influence—Points of contact—You can’t influence someone you don’t stay in touch with.

 Something or someone constantly influences people.
 Every TV commercial and every newspaper ad is designed to influence you in some manner.
 The media or company with the greatest ability to influence the decisions of its audience wins the market share.
 It should be obvious that if you do not contact your customers, you lose your influence over them.
 Every contact is a potential point of influence and should be used wisely.

 New products—You keep customers interested in your company by introducing new products.